prince-appiah/shelter/README.md

 ## :star2: About the Project

-Shelter is full stack property management app that connects room hunters to rooms/spaces/apartments around them.
+Shelter is a full stack property management app that connects room hunters to rooms/spaces/apartments around them.
 Customers are able to book spaces/properties - property hosts are sent a booking email to confirm their availability for room inspection

 <div align="center">
   <img src="https://res.cloudinary.com/ddnozuc0s/image/upload/v1662229561/portfolio/shelter-frontend_hqsxy9.png" alt="screenshot" />